Andrey Yuryevich Tatarinov: Biography

 Born on 6 June 1988 in Moscow, he became a student at the Russian State Social University.
 Previously he studied at the Faculty of Journalism at Lomonosov Moscow State University and the Griboyedov Institute of International Law and Economics.

-He is married with one son.
+He is married and has one son.

 Until 2006 he was a political journalist.
 In 2004–2005 — freelance correspondent of "Society", "Izvestia" was preparing reports from political action.
 In 2005 he passed training on channel 3 in the wording of the "Russian view".
 In 2005–2006 - columnist of newspaper "Zavtra" (Tomorrow) (Editor — Alexander Prokhanov), wrote under the pseudonym "Andrey Sadov".

 Under the same pseudonym in 2004–2006 was a member of a number of opposition organizations (NBP, youth "Yabloko" (Apple)).

 Then he became the leader of the Youth Human Rights Movement "Leviy Povorot" (left turn) in the first action which he had burned NBP party ticket.
 On street protests he repeatedly has had detained by riot police.